TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Materials

 \section{Materials}

-Data were collected in a managed Pinus taeda (loblolly pine) stand in southeastern Arkansas, USA.
-We established ten 0.2-acre circular plots (plots~1--10; radius 16.05\,m; Fig.~\ref{fig:ROI}).
+We collected data in a managed Pinus taeda (loblolly pine) stand in southeastern Arkansas, USA.
+We established ten 0.2-acre circular plots (plots~1--10; radius 16.05\,m; Figure~\ref{fig:ROI}).
 At each plot center, we marked a circular plot boundary with a 16.05\,m radius and measured all stems within the boundary.
-Each included tree was assigned a unique ID.
-For each tree, we recorded: (i) bearing and distance from the plot center; (ii) DBH measured with a diameter tape at 1.37\,m above ground level; and (iii) height measured using a laser rangefinder.
+Then, we assigned a unique ID to each included tree.
+For each tree, we recorded the following: (i) Bearing and distance from the plot center; (ii) DBH measured with a diameter tape at 1.37\,m above ground level; and (iii) height measured using a laser~rangefinder.

 We surveyed plot centers using ORS/NTRIP network corrections.
-For each plot, a survey-grade GNSS rover mounted on a survey pole and stabilized with a bipod was centered over the plot and occupied for 30\,minutes in static mode while receiving RTCM corrections via an NTRIP caster.
-Plot-center coordinates were derived using a differential GNSS workflow, following forest-canopy positioning best-practice recommendations described by Strunk et al.~\cite{Strunk2025GNSS}.
-Corrected plot-center coordinates were then exported for co-registration with the aerial products.
+For~each plot, we centered a~survey-grade GNSS rover mounted on a survey pole and stabilized with a bipod over the plot and occupied for 30\,min in static mode while receiving RTCM corrections via an NTRIP caster.
+Then, we derived plot-center coordinates using a differential GNSS workflow, following forest-canopy positioning best-practice recommendations described by Strunk~et~al.~\cite{Strunk2025GNSS}.
+Finally, we exported corrected plot-center coordinates for co-registration with the aerial~products.

-\paragraph{UAV RGB imagery.} For the full set of plots, we collected overlapping RGB imagery using a DJI Matrice 4E in two campaigns.
-Imagery was captured with high overlap and mixed viewing geometry (including oblique views at 70 and 90\,m altitude) to support SfM/MVS reconstruction and increase the chance of observing trunk surfaces through gaps in the canopy and understory.
-To improve absolute positioning consistency across flights, we corrected the onboard UAV GNSS trajectory via post-processed kinematic (PPK) processing using reference data from a nearby CORS station (ARMO), and used the corrected solution to update image geotags before reconstruction.
-An example UAV RGB flight trajectory is shown in Figure~\ref{fig:Lidar-capture}(a).
+\textbf{{UAV RGB imagery.} } For the full set of plots, we collected overlapping RGB imagery using a DJI Matrice 4E (SZ DJI Technology Co., Ltd., Shenzhen, China) in two campaigns.
+We captured imagery with high overlap and mixed viewing geometry (including oblique views at 70 and 90\,m altitude) to support SfM/MVS reconstruction and increase the chance of observing trunk surfaces through gaps in the canopy and understory.
+To~improve absolute positioning consistency across flights, we corrected the onboard UAV GNSS trajectory via post-processed kinematic (PPK) processing using reference data from a nearby CORS station (ARMO), and~we used the corrected solution to update image geotags before reconstruction.
+An~example UAV RGB flight trajectory is shown in Figure~\ref{fig:Lidar-capture}a.